amiyatulu/avrit_app/README.md

 ## āvṛtti
 āvṛtti (Sanskrit): turn of path or way, course, process, direction
-A web app for reviewing quality of study material or content, assignments, projects, practicals and assessments.
+A decentralized way of designing and reviewing the quality of study material or content, assignments, projects, practicals and assessments.